zotonic/zotonic/doc/ref/modules/mod_video_embed.rst

 .. include:: meta-mod_video_embed.rst

-This module, if activated, checks the pasted URLs in the *create media / page" dialog of the admin.
+This module, if activated, checks the pasted URLs in the *create media / page* dialog of the admin.
 It will show an embed option for Youtube and Vimeo URLs.
 It will also cleanup pasted embed code for these and other services.